Moonlorian/TurboDeFi/turbodefi-dapp/README.md

 ## Swap && Stake
 Some applications are essential.
 One example are swap tokens and stake them in a delegator provider.
 This components can be used outside a flow because they don't belong to a specific proyect and they are very usefull.

+## Configure DAPP

+The dapp config files are stored in the src/config folder.
+Dapp uses index.ts file to load configuration.
+To deploy the dapp in mainnet, devnet or testnet, just copy the right file content to index.ts

+This are config fields:

+- contractAddress ==> Address to the contract where flows and project data are stored
+- API_URL ==> URL to multiversx API
+- GATEWAY_URL ==> URL to multiversx gateway
+- EXPLORER_URL ==> URL to multiversx explorer
+- GRAPHQL_URL ==> URL to multiversx graphql instance
+- CHAIN_ID ==> Chain ID depending on the environment
+- sampleAuthenticatedDomains ==> Domains used to authenticate the dapp in the Axios interceptor component
+- environment ==> Environment where dapp are going to be executed
+- turbodefiAddress ==> Addres of the turbodefi owner.
+Used to configure new flows and other dapp data
+- projectContractList ==> A list of smart contract with aproject name associated to be used in the scanner section
+- ProjectList ==> Project availables in this environment.